kerrianlc/Sinkhorn/results/README.md

 * euclidian_plots.png : The sinkhorn gradient descent using euclidian cost function.
 * manifold_aware_plots.png : The sinkhorn gradient descent using euclidian backward modified cost function.
 * graph_data.png : shows the Graph data used for the backward manifold aware vector field.

+## Moon sinkhorn

+Provides two visualization over the same point distributions.

+* euclidean_moon.png shows the Sinkhorn's final dual coefficients as the color for the two data distributions
+* geodesic_moon.png shows the geodesic-aware Sinkhorn's final dual coefficients as the color for the two data distributions